fgiloux/camel-extra/components/camel-wmq/README.md

 On the other hand, the WMQ producer endpoint sends a MQ message with payload populated with the Camel in message body.

-Additionally, both endpoints support the following headers (the consumer populates these headers, and the producer uses it if present):
+Additionally, both endpoints support the following headers (the producer populates these headers, and the consumer uses them if present):

 * `mq.mqmd.format`: the message MQMD format
 * `mq.mqmd.charset`: the message MQMD character set